anqurvanillapy/cppl/debug/core/README.md

 (char *) $0 = 0x0000000000000000 <no value available>
 ```

-Sometimes we can totally forget what the function is doing, like we don't have
+Sometimes we can totally forget what the function is doing, or we don't have the
-the access to the source code, or the symbols are stripped.
-For instance, we
+access to the source code, or the symbols are stripped.
+For instance, we have
-have no idea there is a null pointer deference in the function `main`.
+no idea there is a null pointer deference in the function `main`.
 In this
 scenerio, we should observe the behavior of the function.

 Strip it, without mercy.